dakom/awsm/README.md

 Moving these into `gloo` and deprecating them here would be considered a good thing!

-2. baked-in opinions that are decidedly not universal
+2. opinionated helpers that are a bit _too_ opinionated to be considered universal defaults

 An example of this would be the `webgl_renderer`.